 - The candidate will receive notification by May 1 from the President's office on the final determination of emeritus status.
 In the event the nominee is denied emeritus status, he/she may request a review of the recommendations or justification.

-- In the event of a faculty member deciding to retire after May Commencement, he/she will be considered the following year.
+- In the event of a faculty member’s nomination being received after the February 15 deadline (see #2 above), the faculty member may be considered the following year.

 If any special circumstances occur, special requests should be made through the division/department to the dean and the Provost Vice President for Academic Affairs.